top of page

 Roofing as a Strategic Investment

-Many homeowners and business owners are curious.
-Does hiring an unlicensed or uninsured roofing contractor result in a direct transfer of legal, financial, and safety risk onto the homeowner/ business owner?
+Many property owners wonder if hiring an unlicensed or uninsured roofing contractor transfers legal, financial, and safety risks onto them.
 That is the premise of this article.
-The author read and researched many different articles.
-Some were research-based, but others were written by government and compliance agencies, as well as tradesmen in the industry.
+I have read and researched various articles, some based on research, while others were written by government and compliance agencies and tradesmen in the industry.

-Hiring an unlicensed or uninsured roofer creates severe exposure in three areas: legal liability, warranty loss, and insurance claim denial (E&E General Contracting, n.d.; Shumaker Roofing, n.d.).
-To avoid this, consumers rely on vetting and word of mouth.
+Hiring an unlicensed or uninsured roofer exposes you to severe risks in three areas: legal liability, warranty loss, and insurance claim denial (E&E General Contracting, n.d.; Shumaker Roofing, n.d.).
+To avoid these pitfalls, consumers rely on vetting and word of mouth.
 Professional vetting—verifying that a roofing contractor holds a current license, carries comprehensive insurance, and maintains manufacturer certification—is the primary method that property stakeholders use to transfer operational risk.
-However, many consumers do not know where to begin or which questions to ask and research.
+However, many consumers do not know where to begin or which questions to ask.

 Risk: Safety and Liability